 I like to keep up-to-date on the latest breast cancer research projects here: http://breastcancernow.org/breast-cancer-research

 The BCC BECCA app was really helpful after I’d finished treatment as I felt the need for continued reassurance and connection to the community whilst pursuing a “normal” life again:

 Here are two articles from Marie Ennis-O’Connor giving good insight into returning to work after treatment and I made a small contribution to the content of part 1:

-I have general health check ups with my GP, including a fasting blood test for glucose and cholesterol levels – I’ve read it’s important to keep these levels down (as well as Body Mass Index (BMI)) to reduce recurrence risk, as always, more research is needed before it becomes fully recognised.
-It’s also important to check your breasts regularly and this app: Breast Check Now helps you and allows you to set alarmreminders or, alternatively this website allows you to set text reminders: https://coppafeel.org/remind-me/
+Initially I had general health check ups with my GP, including a fasting blood test for glucose and cholesterol levels.
+Keeping Body Mass Index (BMI) within a normal range reduces recurrence risk.
+It’s also important to check your breasts regularly and this app: Breast Check Now helps you and allows you to set alarm reminders or, alternatively this website allows you to set text reminders: https://coppafeel.org/remind-me/

 I found the BCC ‘moving forward’ information useful: